 Flawless skin that never seems to age.
 Eyes that pierce into your soul.
 Never hungry, but always thirsty.
 Powerfully charming, yet peculiar.
 They draw you in with their fascinating stories and hypnotic voices; but you can’t help but think something seems a little strange.

-Who is Comte St. Germain?
+Who is the Comte de St. Germain?

 He speaks in a way in which you’ve never heard before.
 His eyes lock you in.
 He speaks of events a hundred years’ prior with such detail you could swear he was there.

-He was a man with undeniable intelligence and wit.
+The Comte was a man with undeniable intelligence and wit.
 He captivated the elite with his knowledge and charm.

-He wrote a book discussing his work with alchemy and symbols, but to this day some parts of it have yet to be decoded.
+The Comte wrote a book discussing his work with alchemy and symbols, but to this day some parts of it have yet to be decoded.

 How did he get to Louisiana?

 Eventually, the Comte found himself in Germany where he lived in a castle for a while as a confidant to Prince Hesse.

-People continuously claimed to have seen him and the record of his death is very skim.
-It is rumored that he did not die and instead travelled to the West in order to promote spiritual fulfillment.
-His claimed first stop is in New Orleans, Louisiana.
+The death record is slim, and people continuously claimed to have seen him.
+Rumors abound that the Comte did not die and instead travelled to the West in order to promote spiritual fulfillment.
+Some claim that the Comte first stopped in New Orleans, Louisiana.